 Groups

-- To synchronize groups from Microsoft Graph, check Synchronize groups.
+- To synchronize groups from Microsoft Graph, toggle Synchronize groups.

 -